-Overtime opportunities will be distributed as equitably as possible among patrol officers working in the appropriate classification.
-It shall be the responsibility of the Sergeant or other appropriate supervisory personnel to find appropriate coverage for overtime assignments and not the responsibility of the patrol officer.
+Overtime opportunities will be distributed as equitably as possible among officers working in the appropriate classification.
+It shall be the responsibility of the Sergeant or other appropriate supervisory personnel to find appropriate coverage for overtime assignments and not the responsibility of the officer.

-B. Court Time - If any patrol officer is required to attend court outside of their scheduled workday during hours which are not contiguous to their scheduled hours then the patrol officer shall be paid for a minimum of two (2) hours of work at one and one half (1.5) times their regular hourly rate of pay.
-For a patrol officer to be eligible to receive any pay for court attendance under this Section, the patrol officer must obtain the prior approval from his immediate supervisor.
-The patrol officer is to be furnished a copy of a "Notice to Appear" or subpoena upon request.
-In the event a patrol officer is paid by the City pursuant to the provisions of this Article the patrol officer shall endorse over to the City any witness fees and mileage the patrol officer receives pursuant to a subpoena or other payment for appearance in court.
-Should the patrol officer's payment for appearance at court exceed the amount of compensation from the City, the patrol officer agrees to choose either the compensation from the City or the payment for their appearance in court, but not both.
+B. Court Time - if any corporal or sergeant is required to attend court outside of their scheduled workday during hours which are not contiguous to their scheduled hours then they shall be paid for a minimum of two (2) hours of work at one and one half (1.5) times their regular hourly rate of pay.
+For a corporal or sergeant to be eligible to receive any pay for court attendance under this Section, the officer must obtain the prior approval from his immediate supervisor.
+The officer is to be furnished a copy of a "Notice to Appear" or subpoena upon request.
+In the event an officer is paid by the City pursuant to the provisions of this Article the officer shall endorse over to the City any witness fees and mileage the officer receives pursuant to a subpoena or other payment for appearance in court.
+Should the officer's payment for appearance at court exceed the amount of compensation from the City, the officer agrees to choose either the compensation from the City or the payment for their appearance in court, but not both.
 If a member receives less than twenty-four (24) hours' notice from the City that they are required to appear in an upcoming court hearing in the City, they shall receive one and one half (1.5) times their hourly rate for a minimum of four (4) hours plus the actual time they are required to be present.

-- C. Mandatory Meetings: Any meetings called by the Chief of Police or their designee that are mandatory attendance by patrol officers covered by this Agreement shall be compensated at the required rate of pay. - D. Mandatory Overtime: A patrol officer ordered to perform mandatory overtime shall be notified by their supervisor.
+- C. Mandatory Meetings: Any meetings called by the Chief of Police or their designee that are mandatory attendance by corporals or sergeants covered by this Agreement shall be compensated at the required rate of pay. - D. Mandatory Overtime: A corporal or sergeant ordered to perform mandatory overtime shall be notified by their supervisor.